-One can notice, in the previous table, the local culture theme of this working environment which is resistant to the overall operations, and which hinders the advancement of the hotel’s performance as a local one.
+One can notice, in Table 2, the local culture theme of this working environment which is resistant to the overall operations, and which hinders the advancement of the hotel’s performance as a local one.
 Also, one can find within the “change theme” that education and training programs would help in changing the culture in a way that reflects positively on performance.

 In his evaluation of “the training programs in five-star hotels in Jordan and its impact to upgrade the performance of their employees”, Salem found that there is a significant relationship between modern methods and techniques of training programs and plans, duration of the program, and selection of qualified and specialized trainers who enable the trainees to reach the desired goals of the courses, and the efficiency as well as the performance of the employees in those hotels.
 He emphasized in his conclusion and recommendations on the importance of choosing qualified trainers, finding modern methods that fit the determined objectives, raising the levels of training plans, and the distribution of the training study’s results to all of the hotels in Jordan in order to share its benefits

 Table 2.
 The main themes extrapolated from the semi-structured interview.